msadat50/Basic-CAD/README.md

 ### Description

-The first assignment is to create the caster base.
-The base's dimensions are 200 mm x 120 mm and 8 mm thick.
-It has 6 holes 10 mm wide and 20 mm from the edge equally spaced along the edges.
+The first assignment is to create the caster base. in the beginning i had some struggling but i figure it out
 ### Evidence
 [The Base in Onshape](https://cvilleschools.onshape.com/documents/0d70f655203ca304cb3c5b7d/w/f55603f962f6fc74f5548a68/e/41d730c570a8d75fce9f51b6)